 - Build your brand’s narrative – Take all the data you collected in the previous steps, and turn it into a passionate baseline story to market your company

-1. Identity: This brand wants to help its users reach all their objectives efficiently, and enjoying every step of the way.
+1. Identity: This brand wants to help its users reach all their objectives efficiently, and enjoy every step of the way.

 2. Audience: The app is aimed at professional women, mainly aged 18 to 45, who have to fit in a lot in a day: competitive students, working mothers, business owners, etc.

 3. Narrative: They are a team of women who know first-hand the struggles of staying on top of their to-do lists, and the added stress of missing the mark, and they've used their experience to produce a simple yet effective solution.

 4. Visual personality: They've selected peach, white and black accents for their logo and brand color palette, and they will use very stylish, minimalist, feminine photography for their visuals.

 There is an overwhelming amount of photos available online, finding the perfect image for your brand can seem an impossible task.
 If you follow these tips you’ll realize it’s a lot easier:

 Pro Tip: Stock photo subscriptions offer the best value for your money.
 Spend some time studying agencies’ styles and buy a subscription to the one where you know you can find the most on-brand images for your business.